 “When I get married, then it has to be with the best there is, can’t settle for less.
 I don’t understand why girls these days rush into marriage.
 I mean she should enjoy the job she just got.

 I’m happy for her and all and I’m definitely not jealous but the truth is the truth,” she finished with obvious venom even though she tried to conceal it.

-Siju gave the expected the ‘hmm’ and ‘oh’ but kept mute throughout the spiteful monologue.
+Siju gave the expected ‘hmm’ and ‘oh’ but kept mute throughout the spiteful monologue.
 Anike was not fooling anyone, she was obviously jealous; it was as transparent as glass.

-If she didn’t know the kind of person Anike was, maybe she would have been fallen for the ‘I’m happy for her, I’m not jealous of her’ line but she knew better.
+If she didn’t know the kind of person Anike was, maybe she would have fallen for the ‘I’m happy for her, I’m not jealous of her’ line but she knew better.